hgrif/cookiecutter-ds-python/{{ cookiecutter.repo_name }}/docs/infrastructure/installation_instructions.md

 [Inside the docker container], run:
 - `conda activate {{ cookiecutter.conda_environment }}`
-- launch jupyter with `jupyter lab --allow-root --ip=*`
+- launch jupyter with `make jlab`
   - follow the terminal prompt to access jupyter in your browser
-- all the makefile commands will function
+- all the makefile commands will function as normal

 ### Notes

-If you make changes to the environment (i.e. update dependencies) during the course of an analysis, be sure to recreate the conda-lock file with `make environment-freeze` to ensure the docker image can be rebuilt with the new specs
+If you make changes to the environment (i.e. update dependencies) during the course of an analysis, be sure to recreate the conda-lock file with `make environment-freeze` to ensure the docker image can be rebuilt with the new specs.

 Also, most makefile commands activate the project environment because there's no consequence, and it ensures all the dependencies are available.
 But some commands (e.g. `make environment-freeze`) intentionally avoid activating the environment first.
-This pattern allows you to create a functional docker image using `make environment-freeze && make docker-image`, even if you can't create the environment for your local architecture, so long as you have basic tools like `make` and `conda-lock` available. (again, anything you need is available from conda-forge)
+This pattern allows you to create a functional docker image using `make environment-freeze && make docker-image`, even if you can't create the environment for your local architecture, so long as you have basic tools like `make` and `conda-lock` available. (again, anything you need is available from conda-forge).

+The dockerfile is configured specifically to create a linux/amd64 virtual machine.
+This is a generic VM that should be possible to build and run on most host systems (including apple ARM).
+But it can also force your system into emulation mode when another VM would be more efficient.
+If you want to build an image specific to your host machine, edit the makefile and the dockerfile (see comments in each) to create a different target build.

+If you are running the default docker image (linux/amd64) on apple silicon (M1/M3), then a bug in the `qemu` system will fail when you try to build the pdf.
+The analysis stack will still build fine, but you will need to compile the paper on the host machine (all the dependencies are available for ARM macs).
+This should be resolved before long.